0x1F9F1/Open1560/README.md

 Open1560 is an open source re-implementation of Midtown Madness Sneak Preview Beta / Build 1560.

-This project is a bottom-up rewrite of Midtown Madness 1, using the original binary to provide functions that have not been implemented yet.<br/>
+This project is a partial rewrite of Midtown Madness 1, using a assembly to provide functions that have not yet been reimplemented in C++.<br/>
 The intention is to allow the fixing of bugs, implementation of new features and porting to platforms unsupported by the original.<br/>

 ## Changes

-Current changes include:
+Notable changes include:
 * OpenGL Renderer
 * Audio Fixes
 * Crash Fixes